Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: DM as composite fermion in strongly coupled chiral theory

-However, the introduction of additional gauge symmetry raises anomaly concerns.
-Furthermore, the current model includes only one massless fermion and one charged Dirac fermion, which is halfway to the required particle content.
-To construct a complete theory, we introduce a duplicate sector, denoted as $SU(5)'$, resulting in the "double 54321" model.

-The extended particle content is shown in Table \ref{tab:SU(5)2}.
+The introduction of additional gauge symmetries raises anomaly concerns.
+Moreover, the current model includes a massless Weyl fermion and a colored Dirac fermion, which accounts for only half of the required fermions.
+To build a complete model, we introduce a duplicate sector, denoted as $SU(5)'$.
+Based on its gauge structure, we refer to the full framework as the “double 54321” model with the extended particle content shown in Table \ref{tab:SU(5)2}.
 In this setup, the new $SU(5)'$ sector has the same fermion content as the original $SU(5)$ but with opposite charges.
-The two $SU(5)$ sectors need to go through an additional symmetry breaking step $SU(5)\times SU(5)'\to SU(5)_D$ to combine together.
-Additional $U(1)_V'$ gauge symmetry is also added, which is related to the $U(1)_V$.
+The two $SU(5)$ sectors need to undergo an additional symmetry breaking step $SU(5)\times SU(5)'\to SU(5)_D$ to combine together.
 The resulting fermion content appears vector-like under $SU(5)_D$.
-However, as long as the four-fermion interactions mediated by the broken $SU(5)$ and $SU(5)'$ sectors are sufficiently strong, the chiral phase with a massless composite fermion will still emerge.
-The fermion content after the symmetry breaking described in Eq.~\eqref{SB} is summarized in Table \ref{tab:SU(5)3}, where we also indicate its correspondence with the previous toy model.
+However, as long as the four-fermion interactions mediated by the broken $SU(5)$ and $SU(5)'$ sectors are sufficiently strong, the chiral phase with a massless composite fermion can still emerge.

+The enlarged fermion content features an enhanced global symmetry of $SU(7)_L \times SU(7)_R$ under $SU(5)_D$, which is subsequently broken down to $SU(6)_L \times U(1)'$ after dark color confinement, incorporating the gauge symmetry breaking in Eq.~\eqref{SB}.
+Since the gauge symmetry is broken by the dark color dynamics, its breaking scale satisfies $f_E = f_D$, the second condition in Eq.~\eqref{condition}.
+The symmetry breaking produces a total of 60 pNGBs.
+Among them, 15 are eaten by the heavy gauge bosons as their longitudinal components, including the previously mentioned $\pi'_0$.
+42 carry QCD color charges and acquire masses of order $f_D$.
+The last 3 neutral pNGBs surviving at low energies include a complex dark pion $\Pi'$ and a composite QCD axion $a\sim \left(\bar{F}_T\gamma^5F+\bar{F}'\gamma^5F'_T-6\,\bar{F}_S\gamma^5F_S\right)$ \cite{Kim:1984pt,Choi:1985cb,Kaplan:1985dv}, of which the associated current is anomalous under QCD.
+We, therefore, get the axion interaction as

+The fermion content after the symmetry breaking is summarized in Table \ref{tab:SU(5)3}, where we also indicate its correspondence with the previous toy model.
 The $F_T$ and $F_T'$, which separate from $F$ and $F'$, possess the desired quantum numbers needed for $\psi$ and $\psi'$.
-The broken $SU(4)$ gauge symmetry plays the role of the $E_\mu$ boson, which couple the colored fermions, dark quarks, $\bar{F}_T$ and $F_T'$ with the colorless fermions, dark leptons, $\bar{F}_S$ and $F_S'$.
-Since this gauge symmetry is broken by the dark QCD, its breaking scale satisfies $f_E = f_D$, thereby achieving the second condition in Eq.~\eqref{condition}.
+The $F_S$ and $F_S'$, on the other hand, are identified with $\chi_R$ and $\chi_L$.
+The broken $SU(4)$ gauge symmetry plays the role of the $E_\mu$ boson, which couple the colored dark quarks, $\bar{F}_T$ and $F_T'$ with the colorless dark leptons, $\bar{F}_S$ and $F_S'$.